 Dr. Michael McCormick Jr.

 The McCormick name is well-known for excellence in officiating.
-In 1994, Pat McCormick was one of six officials to receive the inaugural Lifetime Achievement for Officials Award from the National Wrestling Hall of Fame.
+In 1994, Pat McCormick was one of six officials to receive the inaugural Meritorious Official award from the National Wrestling Hall of Fame.
 Seventeen years later his son, Mike McCormick, would receive the same award for his work as an official.